alchemy-fr/phrasea/README.md

 docker-compose -f docker-compose.saml.yml up -d
 ```

-If one of the port is already allocated, see the [Changing ports](#changing-ports) section and run `docker-compose -f docker-compose.yml up -d` again.
+If one of the port is already allocated, see the [Changing ports](#changing-ports) section and run `docker-compose up -d` again.

 ## Development